 2) Resolve to consume more local food & drink

 Local products can help the environment, the local economy and benefit the local community.
 Plus, many of those local products can be healthier than mass produced, overly processed foods that might come from thousands of miles away.
 This includes drinking local wines, as every state now produces wine, and you might be surprised by the quality of some of that local wine.
 Not all local food and drink is delicious or good for the environment, so do some research to find out the best.

 3) Resolve to eat more seafood, especially domestic

 Seafood can be extremely healthy for you, especially those fish rich in Omega-3s, so it is an excellent choice for dinner.
 And seafood is delicious, versatile and often easy to prepare.
 Yes, it can be more expensive, but it is well worth the added cost.
 And buying more domestic seafood will help our economy, rather than buying so much imported seafood.
 Eating more seafood can be one of the healthiest life changes you ever make.
 It has scientifically been proven that consuming 26 pounds of seafood annually will reduce your chances of heart disease by 36%.
 An easy and delicious resolution.

 4) Resolve to expand your drink horizons

 Don't keep drinking the same old stuff all the time.
 There are so many wonderful beverages out there to taste, to see if you can find some new favorites.
 Break out of your rut and endeavor to try something new on a regular basis.
 If you mainly drink Chardonnay, venture out and try some other white wines, such as Gruner Veltliner, Trebbiano or Albarino.
-Try Sherry, Sake, Japanese Whisky, Mezcal, Franciacorta, and other under-appreciated beverages.
-Taste it all, and continue drinking those you enjoy.
+Try Sherry, Sake, Japanese Whisky, Mezcal, Franciacorta, Baijiu, and other under-appreciated beverages.
+Taste it all, constantly trying new beverages, and continue drinking those you enjoy.

 5) Resolve to expand your food horizons

 In a similar vein, don't keep eating the same old stuff all the time.
 There are so many wonderful foods out there to taste, to see if you can find some new favorites.
 Break out of your rut and endeavor to try something new on a regular basis.
-Try some less common meats, from rabbit to wild board, or maybe something even more unusual like insects or guinea pig.
+Try some less common meats, from rabbit to wild boar, or maybe something even more unusual like insects or guinea pig.
 Seek out ethnic dishes that are new to you, and look for new ingredients you can try out in your own kitchen.
-Taste it all, and continue eating what you enjoy
+Taste it all, constantly trying new foods, and continue eating what you enjoy

 6) Resolve to cook more at home

 Cooking at home is another way to benefit the environment, and it can be more economical than eating out all the time.
 It also gives you a better handle on exactly what you eat, so you can make the food as healthy as you desire.
 It can be fun too, if you cook with someone else, breaking the potential boredom of cooking alone.
 Be creative in what you cook, seek out new recipes, and share recipes with others.